rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 All C++17 reductions and scans have an initial value parameter.
-It's optional for all algorithms except `exclusive_scan` and `transform_exclusive_scan`, as they require it in order to make mathematical sense.
-It has performance benefits for `inclusive_scan` and `transform_inclusive_scan`.
+It's optional for all algorithms except `exclusive_scan` and `transform_exclusive_scan`, as they require an initial value in order to make mathematical sense.
+For `inclusive_scan` and `transform_inclusive_scan` the parameter gives performance benefits if an initial value is needed.
 Thus, we propose that the ranges versions of scans take *both an initial value* (optional for inclusive scans, required for exclusive scans) *and an identity* (always optional).